 Best Hotels in Gold Coast Currumbin

-7. Burleigh Heads, a residential area in Gold Coast with quieter beaches
+7. Burleigh Heads, residential area in Gold Coast with quieter beaches

-Primarily known as a residential area, the neighbourhood is filled with establishments such as cafes, chemists, delis, hairdressers, retailers, restaurants and thrift stores.
+Primarily known as a residential area, the Burleigh Heads neighbourhood, or Burleigh to locals, is filled with establishments such as cafes, chemists, delis, hairdressers, retailers, restaurants and thrift stores.

 Much like many coastal locations in the area, its primary draw for most is going to be its beach.
 While not as iconic or ideal for surfing as some of the other options you will find in the city, it is also much less crowded.
 This makes it deal for anyone who sees the beach as a place to have a bit of quiet time, relaxing in the sun.